You know, to show you how much I've been paying attention here, my top monitor has been stuck.

 Thank you.

-I'm calling today because I'm I'm very upset about the way the media is treating Patricia Smith, who is the mother of Sean Smith, for those of your audience who don't know.
+I'm calling today because I'm very upset about the way the media is treating Patricia Smith, who is the mother of Sean Smith.

-And the media as of last night is out of line for suggesting Hillary Clinton left Sean, Tyrone Woods, Glenn Gordy, and Ambassador Stevens to die in Benghazi.
+For those of your audience who don't know, she's been derided in the media as of last night as out of line for suggesting Hillary Clinton left Sean, Tyrone Woods, Glenn Doherty, and Ambassador Stevens to die in Benghazi.

 Right.